a-shokri/a-shokri.github.io/_pages/PaSS.md

 ---

 ## Ph.D.
 Applicants
 I’m not actively hiring a new PhD student right now.
-That said, if you are a current PhD student and would like to explore a collaborative research project in the areas above, I’d be happy to hear from you.<!– If you’re already admitted to the Ph.D. program and interested in the areas above, I’d like to hear from you.
+That said, if you are a current PhD student and would like to explore a collaborative research project in the areas above, I’d be happy to hear from you.<!–- If you’re already admitted to the Ph.D. program and interested in the areas above, I’d like to hear from you.
 Please email me using the subject line:
 [Admitted PhD Student] Fall 2025 (or the relevant semester).

 If you’re planning to apply to the Ph.D. program at the UH Department of Computer Science and: